-Switching to OctoPress and Github
+Switching to OctoPress and GitHub

 I have not blogged much, until recently, so I am not an HTML/CSS/Javascript expert.
-Thus layout, or layout during writing an article, is not of supreme importance for me.
+Thus, layout, or layout during writing an article, is not of supreme importance to me.
 I expect the framework to handle that all for me.
 But that was my issue with WordPress.
-As a normal blogger I am sure it is not an issue, but the tools for blogging about code are rudimentary and not well integrated in to WordPress; basically forcing me to write in HTML (see Set up WordPress).
-I do write a lot on other sites that specialize in coding and these sites have developed a style called <MarkDown>.
+As a normal blogger I am sure it is not an issue, but the tools for blogging about code are rudimentary and not well integrated in to WordPress; forcing me to write in HTML (see Set up WordPress).
+I write a lot on other sites that specialize in coding and these sites have developed a style called <MarkDown>.
 The two most common versions are 'StackOverFlow markdown' and 'GitHub markdown'.

 MarkDown